Principles of resource groups

 Select Review + Create, and after validation passes, select Create to create the resource group.

 That's it, you've created a resource group that you can now use when you deploy Azure resources.
 Let's take a closer look at this resource group and some important things to consider.

 Explore a resource group and add a resource

 On the Azure portal menu or from the Home page, under Azure services, select Resource groups.

 From the list, select your newly created resource group.
 The Resource group pane appears.

-You may also see a resource group called NetworkWatcherRG.
+You might also see a resource group called NetworkWatcherRG.
 You can ignore this resource group, as it's created automatically to enable Network Watcher in Azure virtual networks.

 On the Overview page, you'll find the basic information about the resource group, such as its subscription, the subscription ID, any tags that are applied, and a history of the deployments to this resource group.
 We'll cover tags in the next unit.
-The deployments link takes you to a new panel with the history of all deployments to this resource group.
-Anytime you create a resource, it's a deployment, and you'll see the history for each resource group here.
+If you expand Essentials at the top of the page, you'll find the Deployments link, which takes you to a new panel with the history of all deployments to this resource group.
+Whenever you create a resource, it's a deployment, and you'll see the history for each resource group here.